xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

 1. Given a message ID, return all the reactions, replies, and read receipt status associated with that message.
 2. Given a group ID, return all messages along with each message's reactions, replies, and read receipt status.
 3. Given a group ID, return a list of messages filtered by content type, or potentially by content type attribute.

 In addition to enabling queries that will make integrators lives easier, storing content types in protobufs and rust will allow us to re-use encoding and decoding logic across platforms.

 ## Specification

 Previously, each XMTP SDK included their own ContentType implementations that would aim to serialize and deserialize message contents to the same JSON format.

 This XIP proposes new ContentTypes be defined using protobuf definitions that are integrated into our core rust library.
 Then, binding structs and encoding/decoding functions can be generated for each language, all from our [libxmtp](https://github.com/xmtp/libxmtp) rust repo.
 For a demonstration of code reuse, see the examples below.

 ### SDK Code Before Content Types in Rust

-#### xmtp-ios:
+#### xmtp-ios

 ```swift
 public struct Reaction: Codable {
     public var reference: String